vaslabs-ltd/Markdown-to-React/README.md

  - Managed to add a UI component page where the user can select either a predefined theme or a custom theme that he created.
     - The user's custom themes are saved in React State and when user navigates to another page the state(custom themes) is lost.
 How to save custom themes?
 Save the array in a text file?
+    - Predefined themes are working fine because they are exported from an array in a separate js file.
  - Added Layout component in order to maintain a similar structure to all pages.